Skip to main content

 5. Relying Party Use

-Relying Parties MUST keep a record of the current key for each
+Relying Parties MUST keep a record of the current public key for each

 configured TA, as well as the URI(s) where the CA certificate for

-this key may be retrieved.
-This record is typically bootstrapped by
+this public key may be retrieved.
+This record is typically

 When performing top-down validation, RPs MUST first validate and

-process the TAK object for its current known key, by performing the
+process the TAK object for its current known public key, by

 * A CA certificate is retrieved and validated from the known URIs as